 Can You Die From Xanax Withdrawal?

-Xanax withdrawal can produce symptoms that are mild, or become very difficult to manage in a short period of time.
+Xanax withdrawal can produce mild symptoms or become very difficult to manage in a short period of time.
 Symptoms of withdrawal can begin as early as five hours after your last consumption of Xanax, and it’s important to pay attention to withdrawal symptoms if you have been abusing the substance for a long time.
 Symptoms of Xanax withdrawal include:

 - Headaches and nausea